| Title: | Vectorised Probability Distributions |

 of failures in a sequence of i.i.d.
 Bernoulli trials before

-) occur.
+a specified number of successes (size) occur.
 The probability of success in

-each trial is given by prob
+each trial is given by prob.

-dist_negative_binomial(size, prob)
+dist_negative_binomial(size, prob)dist_negative_binomial(size, prob)

 size |